Enim210/GG-Scroll-to-Bottom/README.md

 2. **I have only 4 Symbols:**
    - You should have a Context Menus on the ➕ that you can open with long press or right click.
      ![Alt text](Media/ContextMenu.png)

+3. **Contex menus is missing:**
-   - If the Contex menus is missing then make sure it is Setup in the ➕ QR.
+   - If Contex menus is missing then make sure it is Setup in the ➕ QR
    ![Alt text](Media/SetContextMenu.png)